bpapad/Cloup-Asset-Management/README.md

 target_edit.php      ->  provides search forms so that the user can target each table row or cell individually.

 logout.php           ->  logs the user out by session_unset and redirects in the login page (index.php) for a new user to log

+How to use : Copy the database code provided here in your Localhost, then open index.php and use any credentials needed from the credentials table in the Database.